Glaucoma is a disease of the eye in which liquid weight inside the eye rises; whenever left untreated, the patient may lose vision and become blind.

 - Lights appear to have extra halo-like glows around them.

 - Sudden, unexpected vision problems, especially when lighting is poor.

 On the off chance that drugs don’t work, or if the patient can’t endure them, careful intercession might be a choice.
 The point of medical procedure is more often than not to cut down the weight inside the eye.
 Instances of the medical procedure include:

 - Trabeculoplasty – a laser bar is utilized to unblock obstructed waste trenches, making it less demanding for the liquid inside the eye to deplete.

 - Filtering surgery – this might be done if nothing else works, including laser medical procedure.
 Channels inside the eye are opened up to improve liquid waste.

 - Drainage implant (aqueous shunt implant) – this choice is now and then utilized for kids or those with optional glaucoma.
 A little silicone tube is embedded into the eye to enable it to deplete out liquids better.

 Acute angle-closure glaucoma is treated as a medical emergency.
 Pressure-reducing medications are administered immediately.
 A laser procedure is usually carried out that creates a tiny hole in the iris, allowing fluids to pass into the trabecular meshwork (the drainage system of the eye) – this procedure is called an iridotomy.

 Even if only one eye is affected, the doctor may decide to treat both, because this type of glaucoma often affects the other eye, too.

-There is no realized method to anticipate glaucoma, however getting it early methods it very well may be dealt with all the more adequately and vision misfortune can be limited.
+There is no realized method to anticipate glaucoma, however, getting it early methods very well may be dealt with all the more adequately and vision misfortune can be limited.
 Since, frequently, there are no side effects, getting your eyes routinely checked is imperative; particularly for individuals with a more serious risk.